dmmulroy/tsc.nvim/README.md

 To run TypeScript type-checking, execute the `:TSC` command in Neovim.
 The plugin will display a progress notification while the type-checking is in progress.
 When the type-checking is complete, it will show a notification with the results and open a quickfix list if there are any errors.

+If `watch` mode is enabled, tsc.nvim will automatically run in the background every time you save in a typescript or tsx file and report the results back to you.
+In addition, if `auto_start_watch_mode` is enabled, the `:TSC` command will be executed on your behalf when you enter a typescript or tsx files.

 ## Configuration

 By default, the plugin uses the default `tsc` command with the `--noEmit` flag to avoid generating output files during type-checking.
 It also emulates the default tsc behavior of performing a backward search from the current directory for a `tsconfig` file.
 The flags option can accept both a string and a table.
 Here's the default configuration: